andrej992/spring-boot-react-sql-lectures-app/Readme.md

-# Spring Boot, MongoDB, Angular Restful API Tutorial
+# Spring Boot, SQL, React Restful API

-Build a Fully-Fledged Todo App with Spring Boot & MongoDB in the Backend and Angular in the frontend.
+Build a Fully-Fledged Lecture adding App with Spring Boot and SQL in the Backend and React in the frontend.

-## Requirements

-1. Java - 1.8.x

-2. Maven - 3.x.x

-3. MongoDB - 3.x.x

-## Steps to Setup

 **1. Clone the application**